The 10 Best Hiking Shorts for Women of 2023

 Price at time of publish: $79

-Sizes: XS-XXL | Inseam length: 5 inches | Materials: 86 percent nylon, 14 percent spandex | Weight: 6.7 ounces
+The Details: XS-XXL | 5-inch inseam | 86 percent nylon, 14 percent spandex | 6.7 ounces

-Nathan Front Runner Shorts
+Best for Trail Running: Nathan Front Runner Shorts

-Why We Love It: They’re so lightweight and breathable that you almost forget you’re wearing shorts.
+• They’re so lightweight and breathable that you almost forget you’re wearing shorts.

-What to Consider: Some stitching on the liner hem started unraveling after we wore them for a full season.
+• Some stitching on the liner hem started unraveling after we wore them for a full season.

-Light-and-airy is the hallmark of a good pair of running shorts, and this pair from a well-established running brand are no exception.
+Light-and-airy is the hallmark of a good pair of running shorts, and this pair from a well-established running brand is no exception.
 The liner shorts are lighter and less compressive than other bike-style liners, and the waistband is so unobtrusive you’ll almost forget you’re wearing shorts.
 This doesn’t impact how well the shorts stay up though, and the drawstring adds extra security.
 These shorts have excellent freedom of movement and are prime for all-day wear as they’re supremely comfortable, flattering, and odor-resistant — perfect if you’re hitting the trail on a day bookended by other obligations.

 We listed these for running since they’re breathable and wicking with the right combo of loose shorts over longer liners.
 But!
 These are also terrific hiking shorts, which makes them our go-to for longer outings where we combine running and hiking.
 You can’t go wrong with hiking the uphills and running the downhills.